AgeOfMarcus/ai-control/README.md

 * executing shell commands
 * scheduling events for the future
-* change `main.py` to `chatbot.py`, expose an interface. then make a new `main.py` with a CLI to run either the agent, chat, or both.
 * add an option, for when running chat from a Termux environment (or when running both - as it must be a Termux environment), to **use Termux speech to text and vice versa** instead of typing to the bot

 # setup/installation